dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 The `ContactIsOwnerAuthorizationHandler` calls [context.Succeed](/dotnet/api/microsoft.aspnetcore.authorization.authorizationhandlercontext.succeed#Microsoft_AspNetCore_Authorization_AuthorizationHandlerContext_Succeed_Microsoft_AspNetCore_Authorization_IAuthorizationRequirement_) if the current authenticated user is the contact owner.
 Authorization handlers generally:

-* Return `context.Succeed` when the requirements are met.
+* Call `context.Succeed` when the requirements are met.
-* Return `Task.CompletedTask` when requirements aren't met. `Task.CompletedTask` is not success or failure&mdash;it allows other authorization handlers to run.
+* Return `Task.CompletedTask` when requirements aren't met.
+Returning `Task.CompletedTask` without a prior call to `context.Success` or `context.Fail`, is not a success or failure - it allows other authorization handlers to run.

-If you need to explicitly fail, return [context.Fail](/dotnet/api/microsoft.aspnetcore.authorization.authorizationhandlercontext.fail).
+If you need to explicitly fail, call [context.Fail](/dotnet/api/microsoft.aspnetcore.authorization.authorizationhandlercontext.fail).

 The app allows contact owners to edit/delete/create their own data. `ContactIsOwnerAuthorizationHandler` doesn't need to check the operation passed in the requirement parameter.